blockchainass/myblockchain/storage/ndb/test/run-test/ATRT_USAGE_README.txt

 	atrt -v -v --log-file=log.txt --testcase-file=atrt_test_case_file

-If the test case file contains two or more test we can add -r options for preventing stopping testing if one test fails (like --force for mysql-test-run)
+If the test case file contains two or more test we can add -r options for preventing stopping testing if one test fails (like --force for myblockchain-test-run)

 	atrt -v -v -r --log-file=log.txt --testcase-file=atrt_test_case_file